prefix-dev/rattler-build/docs/variants.md

 For certain packages (such as Python packages) special rules exists, and the `py<Major.Minor>` version is prepended to the hash, so that the final hash would look something like `py38h123123`.

-### Zip Keys
+### Zip keys

 Zip keys modify how variants are combined.
-Usually, each variant key that has multiple entries is expanded to a build matrix, for example if we have:
+Usually, each variant key that has multiple entries is expanded to a build matrix.
+For example, if we have:

 ```yaml
 python: ["3.8", "3.9"]
 numpy: ["1.12", "1.14"]
 ```

-We obtain 4 variants for a recipe that uses both `numpy` and `python`:
+...then we obtain 4 variants for a recipe that uses both `numpy` and `python`:

 ```
 - python 3.8, numpy 1.12